🇮🇪 Ireland · Central Bank of Ireland · MiCA CASP

 Ireland has a 12.5% corporate tax rate on trading income — one of the lowest in the EU.
 This makes Ireland highly attractive for crypto businesses seeking EU passporting combined with low tax.
 A 15% minimum effective tax rate applies under OECD Pillar Two rules for large multinationals.

 CBI VASP registration typically takes 4–9 months.
 The CBI is thorough in its AML review and fit & proper assessments.
-The full MiCA CASP authorization process may take 6–12 months for complex applications.
+The full MiCA CASP authorisation process may take 6–12 months for complex applications.

 Ireland combines a 12.5% corporate tax rate with full EU access and MiCA passporting, an English-speaking common law environment, and a strong financial services ecosystem.
 Major crypto exchanges including Coinbase and Kraken hold Irish registrations.